View Training Dates for Your City

 If a work environment requires employees to work at heights, the employer is responsible for providing necessary training to reduce the risk of injury.
 Workers need to know how to take the right precautions for preventing accidents and reducing the chance of severe injury from falls.

-The RIIWHS204D is a requirement and failure to meet this requirement may result in fines and penalties for the employer.
+The RIIWHS204E is recommended best practice and failure to meet this may result in fines and penalties for the employer.
 If you want to meet the requirements of the Work Health and Safety Act 2011, you should find out how to complete the necessary training.

-What Is the Training Requirement for the RIIWHS204D?
+What Is the Training Requirement for the RIIWHS204E?

 There are also specific requirements for assessing the competency of students.
 When you complete the course, your assessor needs to meet industry regulations for certification.
 The assessment is required for you to obtain your Statement of Attainment.

 The government recommends that the assessment is performed in the sector’s work environment.
 If you work in mining, for example, the assessor should base your assessment on knowledge related to your industry.

 Assessors are also required to have a certain level of experience in the industry of the worker being assessed.
 For example, when assessing workers who work in the civil construction industry, the assessor must have at least five years of experience.

 Students do not have any training requirements.
 There are no prerequisites for completing these training courses.
 Any worker that works at heights should have access to the necessary training.
 However, providers often recommend that students possess basic English literacy skills and numeracy skills.

 How Is the RIIWHS204E Training Delivered?